blankcode/3D-Printing-costs/README.md

 In these 4 sheets I have each of the colors I use denoted with a color name and a background color representative of the color.

 ### Product Inventory
+Each product (line) has a list of colors, and each color has 3 numbers:
-Printed parts in inventory ready to sell
+ - Printed parts in inventory ready to sell.

-### Product Inventory Targets
-How many printed parts do you want in inventory
+ - How many printed parts do you want in inventory.

-### Product to Print
-Parts that are needed to be printed to fill inventory.
+ - Parts that are needed to be printed to fill inventory.

 Overstock are shown as negatives